-After rebel forces captured Tripoli on 28 August and consolidated their position throughout the country, UNSCR 2009 (16 September 2011) lifted or relaxed many of the sanctions on the regime.
-The arms embargo was relaxed (allowing additional exemptions for arms intended for security or disarmament assistance to the new Libyan authorities and small arms for the UN Support Mission in Libya, UNSMIL), general aviation ban was terminated, and asset freeze on the Libyan National Oil Corporation lifted.
-On the same day, the UN General Assembly overwhelmingly voted to award the seat previously held by the Qadhafi regime (114 to 17 in favor) to the new regime.
-After the rebels killed Muamar Qadhafi on 20 October following 8 months of fighting and the NTC proclaimed the official end of the war on 23 October in its Declaration of Liberation, UNSCR 2016 (27 October 2011) announced the UNSC’s intention to terminate the no fly zone on 31 October 2011.
+After rebel forces captured Tripoli on 28 August 2011 and consolidated their position throughout the country, UNSCR 2009 (16 September 2011) lifted or relaxed many of the sanctions on the regime.
+The arms embargo allowed additional exemptions for arms intended for security or disarmament assistance to the new Libyan authorities and small arms for the UN Support Mission in Libya (UNSMIL), general aviation ban was terminated, and asset freeze on the Libyan National Oil Corporation lifted.
+On the same day, the UN General Assembly overwhelmingly voted to award the seat previously held by the Qadhafi regime to the new regime (114 to 17 in favor).
+After rebels killed Muamar Qadhafi on 20 October 2011, following 8 months of fighting, and the NTC proclaimed the official end of the war on 23 October 2011 in its Declaration of Liberation, UNSCR 2016 (27 October 2011) announced the UNSC’s intention to terminate the no-fly zone on 31 October 2011.

-UNSCR 2017 (sponsored by Russia) on 31 October 2011 commissioned the PoE to assess security of MANPADs (shoulder-launched surface-to-air missiles) and prevent their export from Libya.
+UNSCR 2017 (sponsored by Russia) on 31 October 2011 commissioned the Panel of Experts to assess security of MANPADs (shoulder-launched surface-to-air missiles) and prevent their export from Libya.
 On 23 November 2011, the TNC formed a transitional government, designed to steer the country to elections (initially planned for June 2012).
-UNSCR 2040 (12 March 2012) extended the mandate of the UNSML, and further relaxed the sanctions: prior inspection of potential arms delivery was no longer required and the resolution called for the Committee to lift the asset freeze on the Libyan Investment Authority and Libyan Africa Investment Portfolio as soon as practical (in consultation with the Libyan authorities).
-Asset freeze on Central Bank of Libya and Libyan Foreign Bank was lifted in December 2011 (under no objection procedure).
+UNSCR 2040 (12 March 2012) extended the mandate of the UNSMIL, and further relaxed the sanctions: prior inspection of potential arms delivery was no longer required and the resolution called for the Committee to lift the asset freeze on the Libyan Investment Authority and Libyan Africa Investment Portfolio as soon as it was practical to do so (in consultation with the Libyan authorities).
+Asset freeze on the Central Bank of Libya and Libyan Foreign Bank was lifted in December 2011 (under no objection procedure).

 Throughout 2012, the transitional government struggled to bring under control the armed militias that overthrew the Qadhafi government in 2011 and to manage a political transition to an elected government.
 The 11 September 2012 attack on the US consulate in Benghazi was only one of the nearly monthly attacks from militia groups.
-Following the 7 July 2012 elections, the transitional government turned over power to the General National Congress (GNC) on 8 August and, after months of difficulty in selecting a leader, a Prime Minister, Ali Zidan, was sworn in in November 2012.
+Following the 7 July 2012 elections, the transitional government turned over power to the General National Congress (GNC) on 8 August and, after months of difficulty in selecting a leader, Ali Zidan was sworn in as Prime Minister in November 2012.

-Throughout 2013, several issues dominated the Council’s concern.
-First, the Libyan government lacked authority throughout its territory; its security forces remained weak and local militias held power in important locations.
+Several issues dominated the Council’s concern throughout 2013.
+First and foremost, the Libyan government continued to lack authority throughout its territory.
+Its security forces remained weak and local militias not only held power in important locations, but also began to challenge the authority of the transitional government, which worsened the security situation in late 2013.
+A 16 December 2013 Presidential Statement (S/PRST/2013/21) reiterated Security Council support for Libya’s elected political institutions and called on all parties to “engage in political dialogue and refrain from violence.”
 Second, the flow of arms from Libya into neighboring countries affected ongoing conflicts within and bordering on the Sahel region, with potential implications for other sanctions regimes.
 Third, jurisdictional disputes continued between the ICC and Libyan government over the trial of Saif al-Islam Qadhafi, son of the former leader of Libya Muamar Qadhafi.
 The case against Abdullah al-Senussi was ruled inadmissible by the Pre-Trial Chamber in October.

 Constrain remaining Qadhafi elements from challenging the NTC or its successor, the General National Congress (GNC), as the legitimate government of Libya, and prevent the export of MANPADs and other major weapons from the country and within the region.